getredash/redash/docs/setup.rst

 How to upgrade?
 ---------------

-It's recommended to upgrade once in a while your re:dash instance to benefit from bug fixes and new features.
+It's recommended to upgrade once in a while your Re:dash instance to benefit from bug fixes and new features.
 See :doc:`here </upgrade>` for full upgrade instructions (including Fabric script).